 The governance system recognizes specific stakeholder groups and administration members by giving them specific representational roles and by basing their participation on appointment by a stakeholder group or by the college president.

-The Lane Community College Employees Federation, Lane Community College Education Association, Associated Students of Lane Community College, Management Senate, and Faculty Council all have rights to appoint their representatives to councils.
+The Lane Community College Employees Federation, Lane Community College Education Association, Lane Student Government Association, Management Senate, and Faculty Council all have rights to appoint their representatives to councils.
 The president appoints Executive Team members to councils.
 The representatives and their appointing authority can be found by clicking on "Membership."

 Each council works within a charter and scope of work statement, and each acts in accordance with a decision matrix.
 These documents can be seen by clicking on the name of each council listed on the left.

 Within the governance system, the role of the executive committee is defined as implementation decision-makers.

 The entire governance system is responsible to the college board through the college president.